The E-Myth Summary: Why Most Small Businesses Fail (And How to Build One That Doesn't)

 This high failure rate isn't due to a lack of passion, intelligence, or hard work.
 It's not even primarily about money or bad ideas.
 The core problem is a fundamental misunderstanding of what building a business truly requires—a phenomenon perfectly explained in Michael Gerber's classic, The E-Myth Revisited.

-This article breaks down Gerber's powerful framework, giving you the blueprint to avoid the common trap and build a business that works for you, not the other way around.
+This article breaks down Gerber's powerful framework, giving you the blueprint to avoid the common

 The Entrepreneurial Myth: The Lie That Trips Everyone Up